 The kitchen culture that White and Ramsay talk about in their respective books happens to mirror restaurant life across the pond as well and who better to give us a tour than Anthony Bourdain via his autobiography Kitchen Confidential which was quite controversial when it was initially released as it completely broke down the walls of the kitchens across the nation that till then has been hidden behind revolving doors.

 Where his autobiography differs from that of White and Ramsay is that unlike them Bourdain took a different route in his professional life.
-After discovering his passion for food and doing odds jobs he went to CIA (Culinary Institute of America) and afterwards instead of working his way up, learning techniques from well established chefs, or going to Europe (especially France) to work in some of the best restaurants of the world, Bourdain went straight up the ladder to running restaurants in a short period of time, and eventually giving it all up and becoming more of a TV personality.
+After discovering his passion for food and doing odd jobs he went to CIA (Culinary Institute of America) and afterwards instead of working his way up, learning techniques from well-established chefs, or going to Europe (especially France) to work in some of the best restaurants of the world, Bourdain went straight up the ladder to running restaurants in a short period of time, and eventually giving it all up and becoming more of a TV personality.

 Bourdain’s book stands out because of his honesty about everything that happens in the heat of the kitchen and because of the importance he gives to every single person who is even remotely responsible for the food that is served.

-Ramsay, White and Bourdain all talk about the hardships involved in learning to cook, the intensity of the job, the camaraderie that exists in the kitchen and most importantly the sacrifices one gives to become a chef.
+Ramsay, White and Bourdain all talk about the hardships involved in learning to cook, the intensity of the job, the camaraderie that exists in the kitchen, and most importantly the sacrifices one gives to become a chef.

 Joe is a restaurateur that hails from an immigrant family who has been in the business for decades.
 He is also the son of the famous chef Lidia Bastianich.
-Food has always been in his blood, but he tells us how he discovered his true calling after rebelling for a few years – which included working in Wall Street.
+Food has always been in his blood, but he tells us how he discovered his true calling after rebelling for a few years – which included working on Wall Street.

-At times his biography reads like a travelogue as Bastianich fondly remembers eating and drinking at different restaurants in different towns and villages all across Italy.
+At times his biography reads like a travelogue as Bastianich fondly remembers eating and drinking at different restaurants in towns and villages all across Italy.
 He is also a wine connoisseur and reading his autobiography is equally a lesson on business as it is about living your passion.

 Restaurant Man is frank, about the business, about the clients, about the suppliers, about everyone who is part of the industry outside of the kitchen.
 The kind of brotherly love the chefs talk about between the kitchen staff, Joe displays for the front-of-the-house-staff, but he doesn’t hide away from the “evils” of the business – dealing with suppliers who are waiting to rip you off, pilferage by the staff, issues with landlords etc.

-He also almost seems proud about using the F-word ever so often.
+He also almost seems proud of using the F-word ever so often.
 You’d think Ramsay was the king when it came to using the F-word- or maybe he is when it comes to TV – but read Joe’s biography and you’ll reconsider that notion.
 No wonder both ended up on Masterchef together.

-Here’s the thing though, Joe knows about wine and he’s implemented some brilliant ideas in his restaurants to make wine as important as the food.
+Here’s the thing though Joe knows about wine and he’s implemented some brilliant ideas in his restaurants to make wine as important as the food.
 Now, I’m aware how hard it is to get good wine in India (excluding Indian wine of course) and the laws are such that importing liquor is no easy task – trust me I know – still I hardly see any restaurant take up on these ideas – a fixed price for all wine bottles or serving Quartino.
 There’s a lot a restaurateur can learn from Restaurant Man.

-These four autobiographies are full of anecdotes that are at times hard to believe, sometimes outright shocking, and at others, impressive to the very core, but each one of them is bound to leave an impression on not only those that want to be part of the food industry but anyone who watches TV and wonders what it takes to become a celebrity.
+These four chef biographies are full of anecdotes that are at times hard to believe, sometimes outright shocking, and at others, impressive to the very core, but each one of them is bound to leave an impression on not only those that want to be part of the food industry but anyone who watches TV and wonders what it takes to become a celebrity.